-The time needed to undertake the CNA likely will vary, as will the processes undertaken in individual countries.
-It depends on who is doing the work, how many ports are being assessed, how spread out the various institutions are, how easy it is to move and communicate among ports and institutions, and other considerations.
-However, as an estimate, it is likely to require two to six months to complete, from the decision to undertake the CNA to identification of capacity gaps and prioritized capacity-building needs (Figure 2, Steps 2 to 4).
+The time that it might take to undertake the CNA is likely to vary, as may the actual process undertaken in each country.
+It will depend on who is doing the work, how many ports are being assessed, how spread out the various institutions are, how easy it is to move and communicate among ports and institutions and similar considerations.
+However, as an estimate, it is likely to require two to six months to complete, from the decision to undertake the CNA to identification of capacity gaps and prioritised capacity-building needs (Figure 2, Steps 2 to 4).